 Currently, there has been no cure for hypothyroidism, but it can be managed by replacing the hormones that the thyroid cannot manufacture on its own with synthetic hormones.
 However, always remember to talk to your healthcare provider before coming to a decision.

 Hypothyroidism can cause a variety of problems down the road.
-Let Yunique Medical lend you a hand with BIOIDENTICAL HORMONE REPLACEMENT THERAPY (BHRT).
+Let YM lend you a hand with BIOIDENTICAL HORMONE REPLACEMENT THERAPY (BHRT).

 Contact us and receive your FREE consultation session at our four offices in Florida, Ocala, Fruitland Park, and Daytona.
 2020 is DONE.
 Let’s SLAY 2021!